frkatona/DSC_fitting/readme.md

 and expressing the conversion rate instead as an fraction of total conversion,

-### Derivative of DSC data:
+### conversion:
 ![Sigmoid](Hong_1b.png)

-the resulting data can be used in Chang plots to determine the activation energy, pre-exponential factor, and reaction order.
+the resulting data can be used in Chang plots to determine the activation energy, pre-exponential factor, and (maybe?) reaction order.

 ### Chang plot (unmodified):
 ![Sigmoid](Hong_6.png)